RediSearch/RediSearch/docs/Commands.md

 ### Description

-Run a search query on an index, and perform aggregate transformations on the results, extracting statistics etc form them.
+Runs a search query on an index, and performs aggregate transformations on the results, extracting statistics etc from them.
 See [the full documentation on aggregations](/Aggregations/) for further details.

 ### Parameters

-* **index_name**: The index the query is executed again.
+* **index_name**: The index the query is executed against.

 * **query_string**: The base filtering query that retrieves the documents.
 It follows **the exact same syntax** as the search query, including filters, unions, not, optional, etc.